 Wolf hunting in Slovakia

-Slovakia is the only country with legislation enabling wolf hunting from 4 Visegrad countries, which negatively influence the numbers of wolves in Czech Republic, but also Poland and Hungary.
-In addition there is no robust monitoring of wolves in Slovakia and nobody really knows the proportion of the population hunted each year.
+Slovakia is the only Visegrad country with legislation allowing the wolf hunting, which negatively influences the numbers of wolves in the Czech Republic but also Poland and Hungary.
+In addition, there is no robust monitoring of wolves in Slovakia and nobody really knows what proportion of the population is killed each year.

-Friends of the Earth CZ sent the complaint to European Commission in August 2011 and cooperate with Slovakian NGOs on monitoring of wolf numbers in the West Carpathians.
+Friends of the Earth CZ sent the complaint to European Commission in August 2011 and cooperate with Slovakian NGOs in the monitoring of wolf numbers in the West Carpathians.

 Copyright © Hnuti DUHA Olomouc